Site icon Sancerres at Sunset

 The crowds decrease after Labor Day.
 The temperatures drop down to reliably pleasant by mid-October.
 The leaves are in full glory around late October, and they create a colorful carpet on the brick pathways into November.

-Programming remains robust with events, and the taverns are open.
+Programming remains robust with events, and the taverns continue to welcome visitors with period food and drink.

 Wear comfortable layers, and bring a windbreaker just in case.